instadeepai/Mava/README.md

 We plan to iteratively expand Mava in the following increments:

+- [x] Support for more environments.
+- [x] More robust recurrent systems.
+- [x] Support for non JAX-based environments.
-- Add sebulba versions of more algorithms
+- [ ] Add sebulba versions of more algorithms.
+- [x] Support for off-policy algorithms.
+- [x] Continuous action space environments and algorithms.
+- [ ] Allow systems to easily scale across multiple TPUs/GPUs

 Please do follow along as we develop this next phase!